A Different View of Sigma-Delta Modulators Under the Lens of Pulse Frequency Modulation: Explaining Sigma-Delta Modulation beyond the white noise model

 Thus, for modulators with different quantizer resolutions N, the amplitude of the tones in $P(f)$ for modulation side bands with same indexes q are identical and do not depend on the number of bits N. A similar mathematical analysis would show that also the phase of the tones in the modulation side bands matches, ensuring a total equivalence after sampling.
 Attempts to modify the SQNR of a CTSD modulator by intentionally shifting $f_0$, have been reported in several papers, for instance \cite{prefasi_npi}.

 Noise shaping in the PFM equivalent can be understood with the help of Fig.~\ref{fig:noise_source_comparison}(c).
 Observing Fig.~\ref{fig:noise_source_comparison}(c), we can see that $M_{LF}(f)$ passes the shaping pulse $H_{pulse}(f)$ only slightly attenuated, as it is within the main lobe of the sinc function, and will not be affected by aliasing.
 However, components $M_{HF}(f)$ will be subjected to aliasing.
-These high frequency components, after passing through the pulse shaper $H_\mathrm{pulse}(f)$, will alias to the Nyquist band after sampling.
-Similarly as in~\cite{Gutierrez2018}, this combined effect can be modeled as the injection of a discrete-time aliasing component $m_\mathrm{AL}$ at the sampler, as shown in Fig.~\ref{fig:noise_source_comparison}(c).
+These high frequency components, after passing through the pulse shaper $H_{pulse}(f)$, will alias to the Nyquist band after sampling.
+Similarly as in~\cite{Gutierrez2018}, this combined effect can be modeled as the injection of a discrete-time aliasing component $m_{AL}[n]$ at the sampler, as shown in Fig.~\ref{fig:noise_source_comparison}(c).
 In prior work~\cite{Gutierrez2018}, the error component $M_{LF}(f)$ was denoted {\em the fundamental PFM encoding error}.
-In modulators of orders 2 and higher, the PFM is embedded in the control loop with extra integration in $L_{PFM}(s)$.
+In modulators of orders 2 and higher, the PFM is embedded in a control loop with extra integration in $L_{PFM}(s)$.
 Hence this low-frequency error component is also attenuated by the corresponding loop gain, which further increases the noise-shaping order of the error component.
-Since injection of $m_{AL}$ happens at the sampler, we can define a discrete-time Alias Transfer Function $ATF(z)$.
+Since injection of $m_{AL}[n]$ happens at the sampler, we can define a discrete-time Alias Transfer Function $ATF(z)$.
 By inspection of Fig.~\ref{fig:noise_source_comparison}(c) it can be seen that:

-where $L_\mathrm{eq}(z)$ stands for the discrete time equivalent of the loop corresponding to the loop of Fig.~\ref{fig:noise_source_comparison}(c):
+where $L_{eq}(z)$ stands for the discrete time equivalent of the loop corresponding to the loop of Fig.~\ref{fig:noise_source_comparison}(c):

 Here $L_{PFM}(s)$ is the continuous loop filter with inner integrator, which forms the PFM, stripped off, see Fig.~\ref{fig:noise_source_comparison}(b).
+We recall that in \eqref{eq:L_eq}, function $H_{pulse}(s)$ appears squared because in Fig.~\ref{fig:noise_source_comparison}(c) there is one $H_{pulse}(s)$ function after the PFM modulator, cascaded with another $H_{pulse}(s)$ function representing the DAC.
 The impulse invariant transformation corresponding to the sampling \cite{fri04}, has been denoted as $\left\{ \cdot \right\}^{\ast}$.
-For instance, for the second order modulator of Fig.~\ref{fig:figure_2nd_single_bit} this function is:
+For instance, in the second order modulator of Fig.~\ref{fig:figure_2nd_single_bit} this function is:

 Note that this transfer function is not the $NTF(z)$ of conventional Sigma-Delta theory and that the spectral density of its input is not a white noise, like in a uniform quantizer.
 Its meaning is to express the attenuation of the aliased modulation components produced in the PFM, which do not necessarily have a white spectrum.